Meth Abuse

 Meth abuse can have some serious withdrawal symptoms which can consist of depression, fatigue, and excessive sleeping.
 Usually the symptoms will last a few days when the person has occasional use.
 However, if the user had chronic use, the symptoms can last for weeks and sometime even months.
 Other withdrawal symptoms can include headaches, anxiety, irritability, akathisia, vivid dreams, and agitation.
 Meth is also associated with depression, heart disease, and even suicide.

 Meth is a very addictive drug.
-If you or somebody you know has a problem with meth abuse, please contact a professional and get the help that is desperately needed.
+If you or somebody you know has a problem with methamphetamine abuse, please contact one of our professional counselors at Stop Your Addiction toll-free today, and get the help that is desperately needed.